buruzaemon/natto-py/README.rst

 `Partial parsing`_ (制約付き解析), allows you to pass hints to MeCab on how to tokenize morphemes when parsing.
-With boundary constraint parsing, you can specify either regular expression object or a string to tell MeCab where the boundaries of a morpheme should be.
+With boundary constraint parsing, you can specify either a compiled regular expression object or a string to tell MeCab where the boundaries of a morpheme should be.
 Use the new `boundary_constraints` keyword.
 For hints on tokenization, please see `Regular expression operations`_.